iRon7/Join-Object/README.md

 *Note 2:* Related properties will be merged to a single property by default (see also the -Property parameter).

-*Note 3:* If the -On and the `-OnExpression` parameter are omitted, a side-by-side join is returned.
+*Note 3:* If the -On and the `-Using` parameter are omitted, a side-by-side join is returned.

 **`-Equals <String[]>`**
 If the `-Equals` parameter is supplied, the value(s) of the left object properties listed by the `-On` parameter should be equal to the value(s)of the right object listed by the `-Equals` parameter in order to join the left object with the right object.
+If the `-Equals` parameter contains an expression, the expression will be evaluted where `$_`, `$PSItem` and `$Right` contains the currect object.
+The result of the expression will be compared to left object property defined by the `-On` parameter.

 *Note 1:* The list of properties defined by the `-Equal` parameter will be complemented with the list of properties defined by the `-On` parameter and vice versa.